mastering-genkit/mastering-genkit-go/src/chapters/03-setting-up-your-development-environment.md

 ### Available Tools

-Once configured, your AI assistant gains access to powerful tools for interacting with your Genkit application:
+Once configured, your AI assistant gains access to these MCP-provided tools for interacting with your Genkit application:

 - **`lookup_genkit_docs`**: Query Genkit documentation programmatically based on context
 - **`list_flows`**: Discover all flows defined in your project, including their input/output schemas
 - **`run_flow`**: Execute any flow with proper input validation and receive the output
 - **`get_trace`**: Retrieve detailed execution traces to analyze performance and debug issues

-These tools transform your AI assistant from a code generator into an active development partner that can test and validate the code it writes.
+Through these MCP tools, your AI assistant becomes an active participant in your development workflow—capable of testing flows, validating outputs, and debugging issues in real-time.

 ### Generated Configuration Files